 Put my first ad for rehearsal space in the Village Voice - "One giant rehearsal room for rent for music.
 Call Fred etc..." more

 By the end of September 1982 I broke up with Karen.
 I owed $20,000 on the loft.
 My Landlord was trying to kick me out because of living in commercial space violations, and the health food business Creative Arts Marketing was invested totally in Spirulina - a product nobody wanted.
 I was broke, alone, in debt, and about to lose everything.
 To save the loft and my investment, I decided to make a music rehearsal business.
 I was already having jam sessions so that wasn't a stretch.
 I announced to all the live-in tenants they had to move out.
 By the end of the year all the small rooms were sound-proofed and equipped for band rehearsals.
 GIANT was born.
-Paul Henshaw has created a bulletin board for the history of Giant Rehearsal Studios.
+Paul Henshaw has created a web site with pictures and the history of Giant Rehearsal Studios.